U.S. Timeline - The 1770s

 December 29, 1778 - The first battle of Savannah, Georgia is lost to the British.

 1779February 25, 1779 - Fort Sackville at Vincennes, Indiana is surrendered by British troops under the command of British Lt.
 Governor Henry Hamilton.
 The militia under Lt.
 Colonel George Rogers Clark, bolsters the western claims in the American Revolution.

 June 1, 1779 - Although currently a successful American general, Benedict Arnold is court-marshaled for civil authority disputes.
 His sentence, however, was a light reprimand by General Washington.
 Mad about the court-marshal and the new American alliance with France, Arnold became a traitor against the American cause when he plotted to transfer the fort at West Point, New York, for 20,000 sterling (approximately $1,000,000 today) that would effectively give control of the Hudson River to British forces.
 His plot was uncovered, but Arnold escaped, then joined British forces and fought against the Continental Army.

 September 23, 1779 - John Paul Jones and the Bonhomme Richard defeat the Serapis in the British North Sea.

 December 1, 1779 - General Washington arrives at Morristown, New Jersey, where the Continental Army winters in the second season of the Revolutionary War.

 December 25, 1779 - Nashville, Tennessee is founded by James Robertson as Fort Nashborough.

+For those of 62 years of age or older, buy the America the Beautiful Senior Pass.
 For only $10, this pass includes free entrance for the rest of your life to all National Parks, National Historic Sites, and National Forest, and other federal fee sites for you, your spouse, and your children, plus discounts of 50% on most use fees, such as camping.
 Must be purchased in person at a National Fee location near you.